microsoft/scalar/AuthoringTests.md

 #### Runnable functional test projects

 - `Scalar.FunctionalTests`
-- `Scalar.FunctionalTests.Windows`

-`Scalar.FunctionalTests` is a .NET Core project and contains all cross-platform functional tests.  `Scalar.FunctionalTests.Windows`, contains functional tests that require Windows.
-Additionally, `Scalar.FunctionalTests.Windows` includes all the `Scalar.FunctionalTests` allowing it to run both cross-platform and Windows-specific functional tests.
+`Scalar.FunctionalTests` is a .NET Core project and contains all cross-platform functional tests.

-#### Other functional test projects

-*Scalar.NativeTests*

-`Scalar.NativeTests` contains tests written in C++ that use the Windows API directly.
-These tests are called from the managed tests (see above) using PInvoke.

-*Scalar.FunctionalTests.LockHolder*

-The `LockHolder` is a small program that allows the functional tests to request and release the `ScalarLock`.  `LockHolder` is useful for simulating different timing/race conditions.

 ## Running the Functional Tests